Deep Cycle Battery

 As a car battery is designed to deliver high currents for very short periods of time it is therefore made of many thin lead plates giving a large surface area for the chemical reaction to occur.
 These thin lead plates do not have the necessary mechanical strength for repeated cycling over a period of many years and wear out very quickly after only 200 to 400 cycles.
 Therefore shallow cycle car batteries which although they work, are not designed for a long term solar power or wind power system which requires a much deeper cycling service.

 Deep Cycle Batteries on the other hand are designed to be repeatedly charged and discharged by as much as 80% of their full capacity (100% to 20% state of charge) without sustaining any serious damage to the cells before recharging, making deep cycle batteries an ideal choice for solar photovoltaic and wind power systems, as well as marine applications, golf buggies, fork lift trucks and other such electric vehicle applications.
-Although deep cycle batteries use the same chemical reactions to store and generate energy as their automotive battery cousins, deep cycle batteries are made very differently.
+Although the deep cycle battery uses the same chemical reactions to store and generate energy as their lighter automotive battery cousins, the deep cycle battery is made very differently.

 The physical size of a “deep cycle battery” is much larger than a regular car battery due to the construction and size of their lead plates (electrodes).
 These plates are made of solid lead usually doped with Antimony (Sb) and are many times thicker than the thinner lightweight plates of a standard car battery.
 This means that deep cycle batteries can be repeatedly discharged almost all the way down to a very low charge and it is not uncommon for deep cycle batteries to be emptied (discharged) to as much as 20% of their total capacity before energy ceases flowing from the battery.

 If you are thinking of installing a wind turbine or solar panels then some form of energy storage is a must, especially if you want to live “off-grid”.
-Deep cycle batteries allows you to store power in the form of chemical energy for use later making them an amazingly easy power solution.
-But new deep cycle batteries can be expensive, and your storage capacity may be limited by the size of your battery bank.
+The deep cycle battery allows you to store power in the form of chemical energy for use later making them an amazingly easy power solution.
+But a deep cycle battery storage system can be expensive if you want a large storage or high voltage battery bank.
+Also your storage capacity may be limited by the physical size of your battery bank.
 So getting second hand lead acid batteries from golf-carts, boats or even aeroplanes and recondition them yourself can save you a lot of money.

-To find out more about “Lead Acid Batteries” and how you can use them as part of a Home Solar system, or to explore the advantages and disadvantages of using deep cycle batteries as an alternative to automotive batteries, then Click Here and get your copy of one of the top battery builders guide from Amazon today and learn how to build, rebuild and recondition deep cycle lead-acid batteries
+To find out more about “Lead Acid Batteries” and how you can use them as part of a Home Solar system, or to explore the advantages and disadvantages of using a deep cycle battery as an alternative energy storage device, then Click Here and get your copy of one of the top battery builders guide from Amazon today and learn how to build, rebuild and recondition deep cycle lead-acid batteries, and get your deep cycle battery bank from an idea to reality.